Updated: July 10, 2021

 2. Make sure you have no debts.

 Credit cards can rankle your finances and costs.
-Do yourself a favor and pay off your debts before retiring to save you from all the hassle and toxic that come with it.
+Do yourself a favor and pay off your debts before retiring to save you from all the hassle and toxicity that come with it.

 3. Allocate emergency money.

 It is better to be ready and prepared should an emergency or accident that would require money occurs.
 To be safe, save at least three to six months’ worth of living expenses.

 Since it takes several years to save, begin saving what you can as soon as possible.
 Save consistently through the years and help yourself resist the temptation to use your retirement fund to buy properties.

 5. Set goals and have a financial plan.

 Do not make a hasty decision in retiring.
 Instead, set goals that you should meet and follow them no matter what.
 Be updated about the economy, the market, and the laws that could affect your savings and act proactively about it.

 Investing is the most realistic way to achieve long-term financial security, but always be wise in choosing where to invest your money.
 It is advisable to divide your investments among different companies in different industries for greater return on your end.

 7. Thou shall not retire early.